Luca2398/Neural_Network_Using_Numpy/README.md

-# Neural_Network_Using_Numpy
+# Neural Network Using Numpy
-Neural network.
-(NN) in Python using only the Numpy Python libraries (no ML libraries such as Pytorch, Tensorflow, etc)
+Neural network (NN) in Python using only the Numpy Python library. (no ML libraries such as Pytorch, Tensorflow, etc)